Emergent-Epidemics/Ebola_SitReps_Uganda_2022/README.md

 ## Known issues with the list list
 *IMPORTANT* - Current version of the line list only tracks confirmed cases (not deaths or probable cases/deaths).

-1. As of Oct 25th, SitRep 35, the Uganda MoH reports 109 confirmed cases.
-The line list currently has 107.
+1. As of Oct 27th, SitRep 35, the Uganda MoH reports 120 confirmed cases.
+The line list currently has 128.
-2. As of Oct 25th, there were five instances where changes in the SitRep indicate that a previously reported, confirmed case was in fact not an Ebola case.
-These are a cases are: "Kassanda, Kassanda in SitRep 29", "Mubende, Kasambya in SitRep 30",  "Kassanda, Kalwana in SitRep 33",  "KassandaKassanda in SitRep 35", "Kassanda, Kikandwa in SitRep 35"
+2. As of Oct 27th, there were four instances where changes in the SitRep indicate that a previously reported, confirmed case was in fact not an Ebola case.
+These are a cases are: "Kassanda, Kassanda in SitRep 29", "Mubende, Kasambya in SitRep 30",  "Kassanda, Kalwana in SitRep 33",  and "Kassanda, Kikandwa in SitRep 35".
+That leaves a discrepancy of four cases not recorded in the line list.
+These are almost certainly deaths that were not previously reported as cases as we aren't tracking those yet.
 3. Gomba and Busiro are listed as sub-counties, but do not appear as sub-counties in the government shapefile and are not listed as sub-counties online.
 4. Kiruuma and Kirwanyi are not listed a sub-counties in the government shapefile, but are listed as sub-counties in Mubende on the [Mubende gov. website](https://mubende.go.ug/lg/political-and-administrative-structure).
 For these two we do not have a county identified, but list them as Mubende district.
 5. There are multiple sub-counties for Kasambya, and the Eastern, Western, and Southern Districts.
 Currently, these are all mapped to Mubende.